 Most patients can expect pain relief within the first 15 to 20 minutes after the injection of local anesthetic.
 The hypogastric block usually provides pain relief for several hours, after which the pain is likely to return.
 However, if steroid medication has also been used, the patient may also receive some pain relief that will begin roughly 36 hours after the injection.
 Duration of pain relief varies with each individual patient.

 If you are looking for a consultation or evaluation, please contact us at 201.729.0001.
-Our conveniently located clinics are in West Orange, Aberdeen, Lyndhurst, and Fort Lee.
+Our conveniently located clinics are in West Orange, Aberdeen, Clifton, and Lyndhurst.
 We offer weekday and weekend appointments.